 There are a few styles of internal door that are particularly popular in the UK.
 One-leaf, single doors are the most common.
 French doors are two-leaf doors where each leaf opens in the opposite direction, and bifold doors are multi-leaved doors that slide and fold onto each other.

 French doors are popular options for external doors where you want a grand entryway, but internal French doors can be a nice way of letting extra natural light into a dining room.
 Internal bifold doors often join kitchens to living areas, offering privacy when needed, with the flexibility of open plan living too.

-Different Internal Door Materials
+What Are the Different Internal Door Materials?

 Wooden internal doors can be made from hardwood or softwood, and the doors themselves may be made from solid wood or veneer.
 The type of wood will help determine how the internal doors are constructed.

 Hardwood doors are robust and heavy.
 Woods such as oak and walnut are hardwoods; they’re a great choice for doors because they are so resistant to dents, scratches and cracks.
 Hardwood doors can be expected to last for many years.
 If they do get dented or damaged then they can be sanded smooth and repainted or stained.